domoticz/domoticz/scripts/dzVents/documentation/README.md

 	        'at nighttime at 21:32-05:44 every 5 minutes on sat, sun',

 			-- or just do it yourself:
-	        function(time)
+	        function(domoticz)
-		        -- see domoticz.time below for the time attributes -- note that this function is called every minute!
+		        -- you can use domoticz.time to get the current time -- note that this function is called every minute!
 		        -- custom code that either returns true or false ...